Cassius Winston

-Cassius Xavier-Lamarr Winston (born February 28, 1998) is an American professional basketball player for Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).
+Cassius Xavier-Lamarr Winston (born February 28, 1998) is an American professional basketball player for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He played college basketball for the Michigan State Spartans.

 High school career

 Winston, a 6'1 point guard, was a star prep player at University of Detroit Jesuit High School and Academy in Detroit.
 As a senior in 2016, he led his team to an MHSAA Class A State Championship, and was named Mr. Basketball of Michigan.
 Winston was inducted into the Catholic High School League Hall of Fame in 2020.